Palladium (protective image): Christian palladia

 Around the end of the 6th century the first references to Christian palladia start to appear.
 The Image of Edessa in Armenian Mesopotamia, or Mandylion, later moved to Constantinople, is one of the first and long the most famous examples.
 This was later credited with the failure of the Persian siege of Edessa in 544.
 But the image is not mentioned in the account of Procopius, writing soon after the event, and first appears as the agent of the failure in the history of Evagrius Scholasticus of about 593.
-Specific icons, especially those of the Virgin Mary or Virgin and Child became credited with specialist functions, with their veneration aiding against disease or other misfortunes, and the military role of palladium was an example of this.

-Beliefs attributing particular icons as palladia were found especially in the Eastern Churches, and have remained particularly powerful in Russian Orthodoxy, where a number of icons protected different cities.
-Important public officials in Imperial Russia would have an insignia that signified their status and authority.
-This was treated with very great respect.
-In Celtic Christianity, palladia were more often relics that were typically possessions of a saint, such as books, bells, belts and croziers, all housed in reliquaries.

-In Ireland, these functioned as the battle standards of clans rather than protecting a city.
-They were sometimes carried into battle in their reliquaries or cumdach, hanging by a chain around the neck of a member of the clan.
-In the Western church, such beliefs have declined even in Catholic countries since the Reformation, and have disappeared in Protestant beliefs.

 The Byzantine palladia, which first appear in the late 6th century, cannot be said to have had a very successful track record, as apart from Constantinople most major cities in Egypt, Syria and later Anatolia fell to Muslim attacks.

 Just before the start of the Byzantine Iconoclasm an incident of what might be called a "reverse-palladium" is recorded.
 According to Iconoclast sources an officer called Constantine, defending Nicaea against an Arab siege in 727, smashed an icon of the Virgin, and this saved the city.
 The Iconodule sources also record the incident, but say that Constantine was promptly killed, and the city saved by other icons, including the famous series of 318 portraits of participants in the First Council of Nicaea which adorned the hall where the council had met in 325.